Course Scheduling Process

 There are several calendars which departments may find useful when planning for upcoming terms

 The detailed Academic Services Calendar is a week-by-week guidebook that outlines deadlines, registration periods, and all items related to the academic year.
 A new calendar is posted each July and can be found on the left navigation of the main calendar page.

-The TUSC Timeline Calendar (found on the TUSC Process page) is provided each semester as a way for departments to quickly review the deadlines for submission of course information as well as the availability of eTUSC.
+The TUSC CourseLeaf Timeline (found on the TUSC Process page) is provided each semester as a way for departments to see the schedule of CourseLeaf mode and phae changes.

 Tentative Upcoming Schedule of Classes (TUSC) Process